Machine Learning Software Installation Cheatsheet

 Initially XGBoost was only available to run on CPU’s and was comparatively intensive.

-However with advent of its GPU version, XGBoost is now able to achieve speedup of 2X on a normal personal computer GPU and as high as 6X with high end Pascal TitanX GPU.
+However with advent of its GPU version, XGBoost is now able to achieve speedup of 2X on a normal personal computer GPU and as high as 6X with high end Pascal TitanX GPU.- Installing CPU version:

 pip install xgboost